needle-tools/needle-engine-support/documentation/html.md

 };
 ```

-For complex requirements like partial caching, custom service workers or different update strategies, you can remove the `{ pwaOptions: PWAOptions }` option from `needlePlugins` and add PWA functionality directly through the Vite PWA plugin.
+For complex requirements like partial caching, custom service workers or different update strategies, you can remove the `{ pwa: pwaOptions }` option from `needlePlugins` and add PWA functionality directly through the Vite PWA plugin.

 ## Accessing Needle Engine and Components from external javascript